-The Legal Marketing Association (LMA) has reached out to the ABA Standing Committee on Ethics and Professional Responsibility with a letter that applauds the intention of the proposal by the Association of Professional Responsibility Lawyers (APRL) to amend ABA Model Rules 7.1, 7.2, 7.3, 7.4 and 7.5, which address how lawyers provide the public with information about legal services.
+The ABA Standing Committee on Ethics and Professional Responsibility is in the process of preparing a formal recommendation to amend ABA Model Rules 7.1, 7.2, 7.3, 7.4 and 7.5, which address how lawyers provide the public with information about legal services.
+Legal Marketing Association (LMA) has joined with the Association of Professional Responsibility Lawyers (APRL) and other members of the community to applaud these efforts.

 If you would like additional reading on this matter, we recommend the following sources.